-How to run for office is important, but perhaps an equally important question is why do it.
-Before examining how to run for local government, one of the first questions when deciding the best elected position to run for is – what local positions best suits your skills?
+How to run for office is an important question, but perhaps an equally important question is why are you running for office?
+Before examining how to run for local government, one of the first questions when deciding the best elected position to pursue is what local positions best suits your skills.

 - If you are an educator, you may want to bring your expertise to run for local school board.

-- Are you an attorney or have legal experience, you will probably run for a judicial position or district attorney.
+- Are you an attorney or have legal experience?
+You may be qualified for a run for a judicial position or district attorney.

-Here are other positions that first time candidates often seek:
+Here are other local positions that first time candidates often seek:

 - Village, Town and City Council

 - City Ward Council and Alderman